Can You Work While On Disability with a 100% VA Rating?

 Many veterans don’t know they can get a 100 percent VA Disability rating while working.
-The confusion to disabled veterans is usually because they don’t understand the difference between a 100 percent rating and Individual Unemployability benefits.
-While can you receive both if you still work, it can be more difficult to prove you are disabled for one benefit.
+The confusion is usually because people don’t understand the difference between a 100 percent rating and Individual Unemployability benefits.
+While you can receive both if you still work, it can be more difficult to prove you are disabled for one benefit.
 Here is the difference:

 100 Percent VA Disability Rating: This rating will be determined by the severity of your mental and physical conditions.
 The Veterans Administration will assign you a rating of 0-100% for all your mental and physical conditions.
 You can still work if you are receiving a 100 percent VA Disability rating.

 Total Disability Individual Unemployability: These benefits pay the same as a 100% VA Disability rating.
 However, these benefits are for disabled veterans with employment problems who often cannot reach a 100% VA Disability rating.
 While you can get Total Disability Individual Unemployability (TDIU) benefits while working, you are going to have to show your accommodations at work essentially make you unemployable.